 Other things I try to include – reports on social or fundraising events that have taken place or adverts for events to come.
 Also – a puzzle of some kind, funny stories and a page for the children (all quite often, although not always, from Parish Pump).

-Finally, when all is laid out and ready, I print off one copy which I pass on to Mary Hawkins who has an extremely important task – to proof read it – before I then hand it over to Michelle in the Cantelupe Centre office to print and collate ready for the last Sunday of the previous month (if you see what I mean).
+Finally, when all is laid out and ready, I print off one copy which I pass on to Mary Hawkins who has an extremely important task – to proof read it – before I then hand it over the Cantelupe Centre office to print and collate ready for the last Sunday of the previous month (if you see what I mean).

 Oh – finally, finally….
 I email the magazine to Garth Newton who selects everything he needs to include on the church’s website.